 he must protect it.

-The Guides Group consists of trained volunteers who provide visitors with regular guided walks; booked tailored group walks; and walks at special events in the Gardens.
+The Guides Group consists of trained volunteers who provide visitors with regular guided walks; themed walks, booked tailored group walks; and walks at special events in the Gardens.
 Each guide shares their unique insight into particular areas of the Gardens and the conservation of Australian bushland environments.
 Upcoming guided walks are advertised here.
 Bookings can be made for larger groups upon request.
 More information can be found here.

 The Visitor Information Group welcome and help visitors in any way possible.
-They provide a wide selection of environmental information and can recommend areas of the Gardens to visit according to your interests.
+They provide a selection of environmental information and can recommend areas of the Gardens to visit according to your interests.

 The Management Committee provides over-arching direction of day to day activities and long-term planning towards achieving goals and the mission of the Friends to support the continued development of a unique, world-class botanic garden.